vidaud/seta/seta-doc/docs/setup/deployment.md

     git clone https://github.com/vidaud/seta.git
 ```

-After clonning the project, we open a command line shell and move to the root directory of the project:
+After cloning the project, we open a command line shell and move to the root directory of the project:

 !!! warning
     Make sure that you are in the root directory of the project, use **pwd** or **cd** for windows